Horizon safety locations

 • disabling/enabling some types of safety cameras (fixed/mobile) for a specific country

-Safety Locations are used worldwide to enforce speed limits and other traffic regulations.
+Safety locations are used worldwide to enforce speed limits and other traffic regulations.
 Cameras are frequently placed in high-risk areas to minimize the impact of difficult and dangerous stretches of road.

 Configuring the horizon engine